icehrm/icehrm.github.io/_docs/leave-admin.md

 Work week defines the days that your employees are working.
 When an employee is applying for a leave, work week is taken into consideration.
-For an example if you company works only from Monday to Friday and if an employee applied for a leave for two continuous weeks including weekends, Saturdays and Sundays will be counted for leave application.
+For an example if you company works only from Monday to Friday and if an employee applied for a leave for two continuous weeks including weekends, Saturdays and Sundays will NOT be counted for leave application.

 In some cases, companies need to keep different workweeks for different countries.
 For an example if your branch in UK works a half a day on Saturday then you can add that as shown on following image.
 All the leave calculations of UK based employees (employee: country field should be set to UK) will be done according to extended workweek defined for UK.